Snp-Rj-Ind-code-error-420/record/readme.md

 	}
 ```
 ## second function to display record
-- `case 2:` option 2 called function `void display_record()` itrate through threw the vector and display the student in the vector,`void display_record_cout_fun(int i)`i is a function called many time for printing so seperated to call by other function.
+- `case 2:` option 2 called function `void display_record()` itrate through threw the vector and display the student in the vector,`void display_record_cout_fun(int i)` is a function called many time for printing so seperated to call by other function.
 > in case of no data is present in vector outputs `cout<<"no data"<<endl;`

 ```